-Option Exercises and Stock Vester
+Option Exercises and Stock Vested

-The following table summarizes the exercise of options and the vesting of stock awards by each of our named executive officers during the fiscal year ended December 31, 2021.
+The following table summarizes the exercise of options and the vesting of stock awards by each of our named executive officers during the fiscal year ended December 31, 2022.

-Option Awards Stock Awa ards
+Option A wards Stock Awards

 Number of Number of

 Shares Value Shares Value

 Acquired Realized Acquired Realized

-on Exercise on Exercise(1) on Vesting(2) on Vesting(3)
+on Exercise on Exercise on Vesting(1) on Vesting(2)

-Name (#) (\$) (#) (\$)
+Name Name (#) (\$) (#) (\$)

-Robert W. Beck - 17,729 1,018,708
+Robert W. Beck 62,964 1,676,144

-Harpreet Rana 1,964 112,851
+Harpreet Rana 4,502 126,416

-John D. Schachtel - 11,815 625,403
+John D. Schachtel 22,779 603,886

-Brian J. Fisher 13,606 1,530,208 8,822 477,056
+Brian J. Fisher 19,749 523,540

-Manish Parmar - 5,861 336,773
+Manish Parmar 19,923 530,581

-- (1) The value realized upon exercise of stock option awards was calculated by determining the difference between the market price of the underlying securities at exercise and the exercise price of the options. - [2] For Mr. Beck, Ms. Rana, and Messrs.
-Schachtel, Fisher, and Parmar the amounts represent the number of shares delivered following the vesting of restricted stock subject to RSAs on December 31, 2021.
+- (1) For Mr. Beck, Ms. Rana, and Messrs.
+Schachtel, Fisher, and Parmar the amounts represent the number of shares delivered following the vesting of restricted stock subject to RSAs on December 31, 2022.
 For Messrs.
-Schachtel and Fisher, the amounts also include the number of shares delivered following the vesting of performance-contingent RSUs on December 31, 2021, based upon results achieved during a performance period that began on January 1, 2019 and ended on December 31, 2021, as determined by our Compensation Committee in April 2022.
-For additional information, see "Compensation Discussion and Analysis Elements of Compensation Long-Term Incentive Awards." - (3) The value represents the gross number of shares that vested, multiplied by the closing price of our common stock on the applicable vesting date, and includes any amounts that were withheld for applicable taxes.
+Beck, Schachtel, Fisher, and Parmar, the amounts also include the number of shares delivered following the vesting of performance-contingent RSUs on December 31, 2022, based upon results achieved during a performance period that began on January 1, 2020 and ended on December 31, 2022, as determined by our Compensation Committee in April 2023.
+For additional information, see "Compensation Discussion and Analysis Elements of Compensation Long-Term Incentive Awards." - (2) The value represents the gross number of shares that vested, multiplied by the closing price of our common stock on the applicable vesting date, and includes any amounts that were withheld for applicable taxes.